 Do these sound familiar?
 The regular buzzing of the phone.
 Constant pings of email.
 Endless scrolling on social media.
 Technology has its benefits but have you ever been confused and concerned about the extent of your usage?

 The deep penetration of modern-day technology has people questioning its interference in day to day life.
 Technology has not only changed the way people function, but it also impacts health and relationships.
 Yet, there are those who consider technology the biggest boon to humanity, guiding them and making life easier.
-They take advantage of and extract the good effects of technology because of a belief it is precious and brings happiness.
+They take advantage and extract the good effects of technology because of a belief it is precious and brings happiness.

 What is the difference between these two kinds of people?

 The apps on your phone buzz constantly with reminders of a birthday, breaking news or even a weather alert.
 Studies reveal young adults spend twice the expected time on their phones since it is the most accessible technology available.
-Thus, it is important to prioritize.

 Apps should make life better.
 Updating the calendar periodically ensures you don’t miss important events.
 You can use your phone to improve health by tracking diet and exercise routine.
 There are plenty of apps available in this genre.

-The key is to effectively merge virtual and real-life connections and make the most of them without letting one or another take over.
+The key is to effectively merge virtual and real-life connections and make the most of them without letting one or other take over.
 Chatting with people who are not emotionally close to you makes you feel good.
 Just remember to strike the balance that’s right for you.